rizveeredwan/working-with-wav-files-in-android/README.md

 byte clipData[] = NumericalArray2ByteArray(wavData);
 outFile.write(clipData);
 ```
-- Finally after writing all the fields accordingly, close and flush the writer pointer.
+- Finally after writing all the fields accordingly, we will close and flush the writer pointer.
 ```
 outFile.flush();
 outFile.close();